jaames/iro.js/docs/colorPicker_api.md

 **Details:**

-An array of UI elements used to make up the color picker's UI.
+An array of "components" used to make up the color picker's UI.

 #### `layers`